deynnialmazan/shape-factory/README.md

 Hello.

-This is my alarm clock.
+This is my Shape Factory.

+Select a shape, color, and create it!
+Also, you can get information about them.

+Try it!

 ## DEMO